UK Prime Minister Theresa May to seek early election

 May has struggled with not only the opposition, but with members within her own Conservative Party, who have been at loggerheads over what kind of Brexit the country should have.

-The Prime Minister laid our her vision for Brexit in January and more formally later with a White Paper.
+The Prime Minister laid out her vision for Brexit in January and more formally later with a White Paper.
 But even that basic framework -- which spelled out that Britain would leave the EU's single market -- caused divisions in her party and involved several rounds of deliberations before a coherent plan could be presented.

 The European Union appeared unwavered by the announcement.
 Preben Aaman, a spokesman for the European Council president Donald Tusk, said the EU would continue with its plans to adopt guidelines on April 29 for the Brexit talks.